-I just got back from a few days trout fishing mountain streams.
-With all the mountain streams frozen solid it had been a while since I been out for a fish.
-Over the 12 hours or so I spent fishing, I managed to lose half a dozen lures.
-My casting has gotten rusty over the winter break.
+I just got back from a few days of trout fishing mountain streams.
+With all the mountain streams frozen solid, it had been a while since I had been fishing.
+So my casting was a bit rusty, over the 12 hours or so I spent fishing, I managed to lose half a dozen lures.

 The best way to free a snagged lure or hook is to start by introducing slack into the line.
 Do this by opening the bail arm.
 With the tension removed, hooks often free themselves.
 When this fails, try pulling the hook free by applying pressure from different angles.
 If at all possible, it is best to apply pressure from the direction opposite to that which caused the hook to become snagged in the first place.